Florida Gators women's volleyball

 The Florida Gators women's volleyball team represents the University of Florida in the sport of volleyball.
-The Gators compete in Division I of the National Collegiate Athletics Association (NCAA) and the Southeastern Conference (SEC).
-The Gators play their home matches in the O'Connell Center on the university's Gainesville, Florida campus, and are currently led by head coach Mary Wise.
+The Gators compete in Division I of the National Collegiate Athletic Association (NCAA) and the Southeastern Conference (SEC).
+The Gators play their home matches in the O'Connell Center on the university's Gainesville, Florida campus, and are currently led by head coach Ryan Theis.

 History

 The University of Florida's athletic department, the University Athletic Association, authorized the first intercollegiate varsity women's volleyball team to begin play in the fall of 1984.
 Marilyn McReavy was the Gators' first head coach, and she led the Gators volleyball team for seven seasons from 1984 to 1990.
 McReavy's Gators compiled an overall win–loss record of 156–100 (.609), and a Southeastern Conference (SEC) record of 26–20 (.565).
 Her best SEC finish was second place in 1988, and her 1987 team was the only one that qualified for the NCAA tournament.
 McReavy resigned after a 15–16 performance in 1990.

 Coach Mary Wise was hired to replace Marilyn McReavy in 1991.
 In their first year under Wise, the Gators won the SEC regular season championship, sharing it with the LSU Tigers volleyball team.

 In 1992, Florida made its first ever NCAA Final Four appearance, where they lost in the semifinals to eventual national runner-up UCLA 15–12, 15–12, 15–10.

 In 1993, Wise became the first Division I female head coach to guide her team to more than one final four.
-In 1996, the Gators made their trip to their third final four in five years, losing to Hawaiʻi in the semifinals.
+In 1996, the Gators made the trip to their third final four in five years, losing to Hawaiʻi in the semifinals.
 Wise was named the American Volleyball Coaches Association (AVCA) Division I National Coach of the Year.

 In 1997, the Gators appeared in the final four once again, being swept by Penn State in the semifinals.
-The roster consisted of a young squad, only have three seniors on the team.
+The roster consisted of a young squad, with only three seniors on the team.

 The Gators made their third consecutive final four in 1998, where they again lost in the semifinals, to eventual national champion and undefeated Long Beach State, 15–2, 15–8, 15–10.